vitorindio/logging/README.md

 using junit to test;

-learning more about logging
+learning more about logging;

-take a look at test classes
+*take a look at test classes*